angular/angular/guides/v9-hammerjs-migration.md

 ```

 <a name="what-to-do-ambiguous-usage"></a>
-### The migration reported ambiguous usage.
+## The migration reported ambiguous usage.
 What should I do?

 **Case 1**: It detected that a HammerJS event provided by the deprecated `GestureConfig` is
 used in a component template.
 This is because the migration relies on static analysis to detect
-event bindings and can never guarantee that a event binding is bound to the Hammer gesture
+event bindings and can never guarantee that an event binding is bound to the Hammer gesture
 plugin, or to an actual `@Output`.
 For example:

 ```html